The Tomfoolery Show

-The series was produced by Rankin/Bass, and Videocraft International, who also made the Rudolph the Red-Nosed Reindeer and Frosty the Snowman television specials.
+The series was produced by Rankin/Bass, (formerly Videocraft International), who also made the Rudolph the Red-Nosed Reindeer and Frosty the Snowman television specials.

-The series was made in England, featuring the voices of Peter Hawkins, Bernard Spear, and the Maury Laws Singers.
+17 episodes were broadcast from September 12, 1970 to September 4, 1971, featuring the voices of Peter Hawkins, Bernard Spear, and the Maury Laws Singers.

 Reception

 In Children's Television: The First Thirty-five Years, George W. Woolery said, "A bit too literary and lofty, Tomfoolery was a noble failure."
 David Perlmutter agreed in The Encyclopedia of American Animated TV Shows, saying that the show was "a failed attempt...
 The problem was that the approach to the material did not do it justice — the program was structured in the style of a revue à la Rowan & Martin's Laugh-In rather than a proper narrative...The odd mélange lasted only a year on the air despite its noble intent."